tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01A-notes.md

-# Week 1A: Course Introduction
+# Week 1A: Course Introduction & Intro to HTTP Protocol
 Welcome to the course!

 ## I. Overview